addison527/react-website-taichiclub/README.md

-# Getting Started with Create React App
+## Tai Chi Club React Project
+Addison Man
+This

+## Built with
+React.js, Boostrap
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting started / Available Scripts

 In the project directory, you can run: